AdobeDocs/workfront.es-ES/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 <!--take out legacy, preview, prod references from below-->

-<span class="preview">La información resaltada en esta página hace referencia a funcionalidades que aún no están disponibles de forma general.
-Solo está disponible en el entorno de vista previa para todos los clientes.  </span>

-<span class="preview">Para obtener más información sobre la programación actual de versiones, consulte [Información general sobre la versión del segundo trimestre de 2024](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).</span>

 <!--

-After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases.
+<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
+It is available only in the Preview environment for all customers.</span>

-<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](../../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md)</span>  -->
+<span class="preview">For information about the current release schedule, see [Second Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).</span>

+-->

 >[!IMPORTANT]
 >